Main content of the website

 Water Breaks

-Water breaks are not necessarily repaired in the order they crop up, but according to the risk they pose to health and the environment, the volume of water flowing through the break, and potential for further property damage.
+As many as 4 - 7 water breaks occur in Thompson weekly.
+Water breaks are not necessarily repaired in the order they happen, but according to the risk they pose to health and the environment, the volume of water flowing through the break, and potential for further property damage.
 Read more about the way the City of Thompson prioritizes water break repairs in the Water Break Priority Information Sheet

 The soil filling the excavated area needs to settle before it can be properly repaired.
 The cutoff for summer repairs is May 1 of every year.

-If your lawn was dug up between September and May, it's worth checking in to ensure you're on the list.
+If your lawn was dug up between September and May, it's worth checking in to ensure you're on the repair list.
 Call 204-677-7970, or send an email to publicworks@thompson.ca

 Water Main Cleaning